DerjenigeUberMensch/vox-wm/README.md

 If you have any **major** **issues** with the **current** commit you can **revert** to a **previous commit** for a generally stabler version.
 Or you can open an **[issue](https://github.com/DerjenigeUberMensch/xcb-wswm/issues)** about it.

+## Planned Features
+- Panel that user can just click buttons or type values to configure windows (kinda like a dev panel).
+- Fully Extend XCB-TRL to use other features.
+- More modularity
+- Less Complex Code Base
+- Better Documentatin (Likely when I finish implementing the usability part of the Window manager (AKA when I switch over to this.))